Plastics Working Group

 ZOOM LINK (TIP: Copy this link into your online calendar so you don't have to hunt for it)

-Past Meeting Notes - (Remember there are lots of other resources below.
-So have fun scrolling!)
+PWG Past Meeting Notes - (Remember there are many other resources below, so have fun scrolling!)

 Meeting Notes #16 - March 27, 2022 and Special Meeting Notes - Hayley Jones, Community Action Works